bpstephanie/wawa-land/README.md

         - ##### Comments
           Only logged-in users can comment on a post.
 If the user is not logged-in, they are prompted to log in to leave a comment.
 The 'log in' is a link to take the user to the log in page.

           Once a user is logged in, they can view all users comments as well as their own unapproved comments.
 There are 'Edit' and 'Delete' buttons under the user's own comments.
 If they choose to edit their comment, the 'Leave Comment' section is populated with the user's comment they wish to change.
 Once the user clicks update, the comment is shown on the left side.
 If the user chooses to update a comment that was already approved, it will need to be approved again by the Wawa Land admin.
-The 'Delete' button will bring up a modal message confirming if the user would liek to delete it.
+The 'Delete' button will bring up a modal message confirming if the user would like to delete it.
 This is a precaution as the user may have accidentally clicked the delete button.
 If this is the case the user can close the delete confirmation message and nothing will happen.
 If the user chooses to delete the comment, it will be deleted from the database.
 This action cannot be undone.

           <details><summary>Comments Section</summary>
           ![Comments](static/images/screenshots/comments.png)